sloow001/SuperLitium-AutoComplete/README.md

 ![Screensho1](https://raw.githubusercontent.com/Litium-org/SuperLitium/master/assets/SuperLitiumBanner.png)

-Superlitium Snippets is an extension that auto complete functions and callbacks of superlitium game framework.
+Superlitium Autocomplete is an extension that auto complete functions and callbacks of superlitium game framework.
 For a better understanding of all functions is recommended read the engine wiki.

 ## Features